chinzhengjie/ZJ_Portfolio/Cyclistic Case Study/README.md

 <br/><br/>

-Thereafter, I added a few extra useful columns for analysis later.
+Thereafter, I added a few extra columns to aid the analysis.

 Next, I found some issues with the data in certain columns.
 The "member_casual" column had varying names for members and casual users as a result of the dataset originating from different quarters and thus, I standarised this column to only contain "member" and "casual".
 I also removed negative values from the "ride_length" column, as well as rows which had a start station of "HQ QR" in the "start_station_name" column as these entries were for bikes which were taken out of docks and checked for quality by Cyclistic.